 In addition to Table 5-3, the BCWMC maintains a "working version" of its CIP that covers a 5-year period.
 As part of the annual BCWMC budgeting process, the BCWMC reviews its working CIP to consider whether new projects should be added to the CIP or whether project implementation dates and funding sources should be changed, as necessitated by changing priorities, funding availability, partnering opportunities, or other factors.
 New projects suggested by the BCWMC or member cities are sent to the TAC for consideration.
 The TAC develops a draft working CIP which is reviewed and revised by the BCWMC.
 Following another round of TAC review, the BCWMC approves the working CIP.
-In evaluating projects for inclusion in the working CIP, the BCWMC and TAC will consider the criteria identified in policy 110 (see Section 4.2.10).
+In evaluating projects for inclusion in the working CIP, the BCWMC and TAC will consider the criteria identified in Policy 110 (see Section 4.2.10).
 The BCWMC focuses its resources on projects that primarily address water quality and water quantity (i.e., flooding) issues; additional benefits are considered when identifying and prioritizing projects.

 Once a project has been added to the BCWMC's working CIP, the BCWMC goes through a process outlined for capital improvement projects as outlined in the JPA.
 This process begins with the preparation of a feasibility study, estimating costs (including costs eligible for reimbursement by the BCWMC), and issuing a report on the proposed project.
-Project-related costs incurred by member cities and eligible for reimbursements are listed in Table 5-1 (see policy 122, see Section 4.2.10).
+The BCWMC develops a one-page project summary for all projects added to the working CIP (available from the Commission).
+Project-related costs incurred by member cities and eligible for reimbursements are listed in Table 5-1 (see Policy 122, see Section 4.2.10).